MakeSchool-Tutorials/GameOfLife-Unity-VR/P05-ui/content.md

 ![It's ALIVE](../media/image26.gif)

+# A need for speed

 Next, we’ll add the speed slider.

 ![Evolution Speed slider](../media/image21.png)

-The speed slider calls the Grid method SetEvolutionPeriod, and passes in the value it currently has, which will be a value between 0 and 1 (0 on the far left, 1 on the far right).
+The speed slider calls the `Grid` method `SetEvolutionPeriod`, and passes in the value it contains, which will be a value between `0` and `1` (`0` on the far left, `1` on the far right).

-As speed increases, we want our period to decrease, and we’ll want our period to have a range that’s different than 0 to 1.
-We’re going to assign our period to be some percentage of the way between a min and a max, using a process called *linear interpolation*.
+As speed increases, we want our period to decrease, and we’ll want our period to have a range that’s different than `0` to `1`.
+We’re going to assign our period to be a percentage of the way between a min and a max, using a process called _linear interpolation_.

 Don’t worry if that term sounds obtuse and complicated!
-We’re going to use a function to take care of this for us -- and you’ll see this function in a later tutorial too ;)
+We’re going to use a function to take care of this for us.
+You’ll see this function in a later tutorial too ;)

 To start, lets set our min and max values.

->[action]
->Add the following member variables to Grid:
+> [action]
 >
+Add the following member variables to Grid:
+>
 ```
 private float evolutionPeriodMax = 1.5f;
 private float evolutionPeriodMin = 0.25f;
 ```
 >
->Then put the following code into SetEvolutionPeriod:
+Then put the following code into `SetEvolutionPeriod`:
 >
 ```
 evolutionPeriod = Mathf.Lerp(evolutionPeriodMin,evolutionPeriodMax,1.0f - sliderValue);
 ```

-The function Mathf.Lerp returns a value that’s some percentage of the way between the min and max its given.
-The percentage of the way we’re asking it to use is 1 - sliderValue, because sliderValue *increases* as the slider moves left-to-right from 0 to 1, and we want our our slider to *decrease* as it moves left-to-right from 0 to 1.
+The function `Mathf.Lerp` returns a value that’s some percentage of the way between the min and max its given.
+The percentage of the way we’re asking it to use is `1 - sliderValue`, because `sliderValue` _increases_ as the slider moves left-to-right from `0` to `1`, and we want the slider to _decrease_ as it moves left-to-right from `0` to `1`.

 Save the components and run the Scene!

 ![Speed up, slow down](../media/image33.gif)

+# Counting it up

 The final bits of HUD we’d like activate are the counters up top.
-The population counter should tell us how many Cells are alive at any given time, and Generation should tell us how many times the system has evolved.
+The population counter should display the number of alive cells, and generation should display the number of evolutions the cells have gone through.

-These labels determine their text by getting values from GetPopulationCount and GetGenerationCount respectively.
-Right now they return 0, but let’s put in some real code.
+These labels determine their text by getting values from `GetPopulationCount` and `GetGenerationCount` respectively.
+Right now they return `0`, but let’s put in some real code.

->[action]
+> [action]
 >
->Change the implementation of GetPopulationCount to return the current population count:
+Change the implementation of `GetPopulationCount` to return the current population count:

 <!-- -->

->[solution]
+> [solution]
 >
->We did it like this:
+We did it like this:
 >
 ```
 int populationCount = 0;